 Add UNBLEACHED all-purpose flour.
 Bleached flour toughens baked goods.

-Add a bag of butterscotch chips.
+Add oatmeal and a bag of butterscotch chips.

 Stir with a wooden spoon to combine.

 I used an ice cream scoop to mold them.